awslabs/aws-securityhub-multiaccount-scripts/README.md

                         AccountId for Central AWS Account --assume_role ASSUME_ROLE
-                        Role Name to assume in each account --enable_standards ENABLE_STANDARDS
+                        Role Name to assume in each account --enabled_regions ENABLED_REGIONS
+                        comma separated list of regions to enable SecurityHub.
+                        If not specified, all available regions are enabled --enable_standards ENABLE_STANDARDS
                         comma separated list of standards ARNs to enable (ex: arn:aws:securityhub:::ruleset/cis-aws-foundations-benchmark/v/1.2.0 )